gokulkrishna98/numbagrad/README.md

 # numbagrad
-Private project to use parallelism to implement micrograd in a parallel way
+Private project to use parallelism on micrograd.